-Students must complete a minimum of 15 credits from the following:

-The following course (3 credits):

-Race and Ethnicity 3

-2. One of the following courses (3 or 4 credits):

-ANP 433 Contemporary American Indian Communities 3
+CREDITS Students must complete a minimum of 15 credits from the following: 1.
+The following course (3 credits): SOC 215 Race and Ethnicity 3 2.
+One of the following courses (3 or 4 credits): ANP 433 Contemporary American Indian Communities 3

 ANP 443 Human Adaptability 3

 HDFS442 Ethnic Families in America 3

 HST 309 American Indian History: Precontact to the Present 3

 HST 311 African American History since 1876 3

-HST 317 American Jewish History 3
+HST 317 American Jewish History 3 3

 HST 327 History of Mexican Americans in the United States 3

 PLS 304 Minority Politics 3

-SSC 497 Flint Community Internship 3 to 12
+Flint Community Internship 3 to 12

-SSC 498 Innovate Gov Internship 3 to 12
+Innovate Gov Internship 3 to 12

-3. Two of the following courses (6 credits):
+3. following courses (6 credits):

-AAAS300 Survey in Africana Studies 3
+Survey in Africana Studies 3

-ENG 350 Readings in African, African-American, or African Diaspora Literature 3 ENG 352 Readings in Asian/Asian American/Asian Diaspora Literature and Visual Culture 3 ENG 354 Readings in Native American Literature 3 PHL 350 Introduction to Social and Political Philosophy 3 PHL 451 Philosophy and the Black Experience 3 TE 101 Social Foundations of Justice and Equity in Education 3 Not more than one English or Philosophy option may be used toward this requiremen nt.
-The follow ing capstone course (3 credits): ANP 330 Race, Ethnicity and Nation: Anthropological Approaches to Collective Identity 3
+ENG 350 Readings in African, African-American, or

+African Diaspora Literature 3

+ENG 352 Readings in Asian/Asian American/Asian Diaspora

+Literature and Visual Culture 3

+Readings in Native American Literature 3

+Introduction to Social and Political Philosophy 3

+Philosophy and the Black Experience 3

+Social Foundations of Justice and Equity in Education 3

+than one English or Philosophy option may be used to ward this

+requireme

+4. ing capstone course (3 credits):

+ANP 330 Race, Ethnicity and Nation: Anthropological

+Approaches to Collective Identity 3